factor/factor/reference/allocator-full-comparison-20260908/native-x86-audit/README.md

 is not runtime timing or evidence of an overall allocator ranking.
 The independent retained-output checker requires positive activity and strict reduction for every backend.

+## Shared moving-GC provenance repair

+At exact source `1c1f8ea479`, `moving-phi.factor` checks the ordinary public dispatcher for all four completed backends, both rematerialization settings, and raw-derived/tagged pointer phis.
+All 384 fresh moving-object identity pairs pass on native x86 with the final verifier enabled.
+The script is self-contained and the oracle compares against independently rooted objects on the caller's data stack.
+Source hashes and raw output are retained.

+This source is **not a final benchmark freeze**: subsequent parent full-compiler acceptance found a separate chordal callback `##peek` failure with global rematerialization enabled.
+The owner is fixing that case; these passing GC results are scoped to the exact source and scenarios above.